MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

       ![Image of SARIF SAST Scans Tab in DevOps](media/almacceleratorpowerplatform-components/image-20210217102344719.png)

-### Clone the YAML Pipelines from GitHub to your DevOps instance
+### Clone the YAML pipelines from GitHub to your DevOps instance

 1. Go to <https://dev.azure.com/> and **sign in to DevOps (AzDO)**.
 1. Create a **new project** or select an **existing project**.